George Wilkinson is Chair of Bridge Support.

 Dave has been involved in creating a number of Local Authority companies, a Housing Association and a Leisure Trust.

 Dave was a school governor for 25 of the last 27 years, and vice-chair of Governors and chair of the Curriculum Committee.
 He is a member of The Chartered Institute of Public Finance and accountancy CIPFA.

 As a Senior Manager in a large public sector organisation, Dave has a wealth of experience which he brings to Bridge as a Trustee, along with his experience in applying good governance as essential for increasing value for money from services.
 He wishes to assist Bridge as a Trustee to continue to meet care needs and help make a difference to individuals’ lives.

-Elaine Rassaby trained a psychologist in Australia.
-In the UK she worked for National Association for Mental Health (MIND) on a DHSS-funded project to train lawyers to represent mentally ill people detained in hospital.
-Subsequently, she represented detained patients before the Mental Health Tribunal and became a member of that Tribunal.
+Elaine trained as a psychologist.
+She represented detained patients before the Mental Health Tribunal and became a member of that Tribunal.
 She was a Mental Health Act Commissioner for 10 years.

 Elaine was the first independent OFSTED adjudicator and carried out adjudicatory functions on behalf of the Office of Fair Trading in relation to its regulation of the debt and credit market.
 She continues to sit on the Mental Health Tribunal and also the Criminal Injuries Compensation Tribunal.
 Elaine brings to Bridge a range of experience of mental health services for seriously ill people.